JkellerX/restful-booker-API-Tests/README.md

 ## Conducted Tests and Found Defects

-### 1) Authentication (Login/Logout)
+## Authentication (Login/Logout)

+### Status
-- **Status:** Minor Issues
+Minor Issues

+### Defects Found
-- **Found Defects:** During the ping check, the application returns code 201 instead of 200.
+The application sometimes returns status code 201 instead of 200 during ping check.

-#### Steps to Reproduce:
+### Reproduction Steps
-1. Install the application according to the instructions available above.
+1. Install the application according to the provided instructions.
-2. Install the testing tool.
+2. Install testing tools.
-3. Create an environment for http://localhost:3001/ in POSTMAN.
+3. Set up the environment for http://localhost:3001/ in POSTMAN.
 4. Create a collection and request for Get/Ping - HealthCheck.
-5. Copy the endpoint from the documentation https://restful-booker.herokuapp.com/ping

-#### Expected Result:
-The application should return code 200.

-#### Actual Result:
-The application returns code 201.

-#### Quality Characteristics:
-- Functionality: The application provides the function of logging in and logging out, but sometimes returns an incorrect response code, affecting the system's functionality.

-### 2) Booking Search (GetBooking)

-- **Status:** Working
-- **No defects found.**

-#### Quality Characteristics according to ISO 9126:
-- Functionality: The application provides a booking search function that works correctly and meets user expectations.

-### 3) Booking Search by Name (GetBookingIds - Filter by name)

-- **Status:** Not Working
-- **Found Defects:** The application returns an empty response after submitting a valid request.

-#### Description:
-The application returns an empty response after submitting a valid request for "Check-in" search.

-#### Steps to Reproduce:
-1. Install the application according to the instructions available above.
-2. Install the testing tool.
-3. Create an environment for http://localhost:3001/ in POSTMAN.
-4. Create a collection and request for Getbookingid - filter by name).
-5. Copy the endpoint from the documentation -https://restful-booker.herokuapp.com/booking?firstname=sally&lastname=brown

-#### Expected Result:
-According to the documentation, the application should return an array of objects containing unique booking identifiers.

-#### Actual Result:
-The application returns an empty response.

-#### Quality Characteristics according to ISO 9126:
-- Functionality: The function of searching for bookings by name does not work correctly, affecting the system's functionality.
+5. Copy the endpoint from the documentation: [Ping Documentation](https://restful-booker.herokuapp.com/ping)

+### Expected Result
+The application should return status code 200.

+### Current Result
+The application returns status code 201.

+### Quality Characteristics
+The application provides login and logout functionality but sometimes returns incorrect response codes, affecting system functionality.

+### Remarks
+Using code 200 "OK" directly indicates that the request has been successfully processed and the service is functioning correctly.
+Code 201 may introduce unnecessary confusion.

+## Booking Search (GetBooking)

+### Status
+Working

+### Quality Characteristics
+The application provides a booking search function that works correctly and meets user expectations.

+## Booking Search by Name (GetBookingIds - Filter by name)

+### Status
+Not Working

+### Defects Found
+The application returns an empty response when a valid request is made.

+### Reproduction Steps
+1. Install the application according to the provided instructions.
+2. Install testing tools.
+3. Set up the environment for http://localhost:3001/ in POSTMAN.
+4. Create a collection and request for Getbookingid - filter by name.
+5. Copy the endpoint from the documentation: [Filter by Name Documentation](https://restful-booker.herokuapp.com/booking?firstname=sally&lastname=brown)

+### Expected Result
+The application should return an array of objects containing unique booking identifiers.

+### Current Result
+The application returns empty content.

+### Quality Characteristics
+The booking search by name function does not work correctly, impacting system functionality.

+## Booking Search by Date (GetBookingIds - Filter by date)

+### Status
+Not Working

+### Defects Found
+The application does not behave correctly when searching by date for check-in and check-out.

+### Reproduction Steps
+1. Copy the endpoint from the documentation: [Filter by Date Documentation](https://restful-booker.herokuapp.com/booking)
+2. Create a request for GetBookingIds (filter by date - checkin or checkout).
+3. Set the parameter for checkin or checkout and provide the desired date.

+### Expected Result
+The application should return bookings with check-in or check-out dates equal to or greater than the specified date.

+### Current Result
+The application returns incorrect dates.

+### Quality Characteristics
+The booking search by date function does not work correctly, impacting system functionality.

+## Creating a Booking (CreateBooking)

+### Status
+Working

+### Quality Characteristics
+The application allows the creation of new bookings, positively impacting system functionality.

+## Updating a Booking (UpdateBooking)

+### Status
+Working with Token / Not Working with Authorization

+### Defects Found
+The application successfully updates bookings using a token but returns a 403 Forbidden error when using Authorization.

+### Quality Characteristics
+The error in authorization during booking update restricts system functionality.

+## Deleting a Booking (DeleteBooking)

+### Status
+Working with Token / Not Working with Authorization

+### Defects Found
+The application successfully deletes bookings using a token but returns a 405 Method not allowed error with Authorization.

+### Quality Characteristics
+The error 405 Method not allowed restricts the ability to delete bookings.

+## Conclusion

+The application testing revealed several defects affecting various functionalities.
+These defects need to be addressed to ensure the system's functionality and maintain high-quality standards.

+For further details on each functionality, including reproduction steps, expected and current results, please refer to the corresponding sections above.